liping610/mlaw-lripd-1/_general-information/0-Licensing-Officer.md

 <br>
 The Licensing Officer is a public officer appointed by the Minister of Law to oversee the licensing and regulaton of Insolvency Practitioners (“IPs”) in Singapore.
-The Licensing Officer heads the Licensing & Regulaton of Insolvency Practitioner Division to manage and regulate these licensees.
+The Licensing Officer heads the Licensing & Regulation of Insolvency Practitioner Division to manage and regulate these licensees.
 The division also contributes towards making Singapore a lead hub for insolvency and debt-restructuring work by promoting and maintaining a trusted and professional environment for professionals engaging in insolvency and restructuring